aws-samples/amazon-guardduty-multiaccount-scripts/README.md

 Link AWS Accounts to central GuardDuty Account

 positional arguments:
-  input_file            Path to CSV file in the format of accountId, email,
+  input_file            Path to CSV file in the format of accountId,email,
                         ...

 optional arguments: